Curtis Osano: Luton Town

 Osano went on trial with Luton Town, earning a six-month contract on 29 July 2011 after his performances in two pre-season games.
 Luton Town extended his contract until the end of the season following strong performances for the club, with manager Gary Brabin said of Osano "Curtis has been excellent for us.
 He's a great athlete, has bags of enthusiasm, is a hard-worker and loves to get forward."
-He featured prominently for the club throughout the 2011–12 season and was a member of the starting eleven that competed in the 2012 Conference play-off Final defeat to York City on 20 May 2012.
+He featured prominently for the club throughout the 2011–12 season and was a member of the starting eleven that competed in the 2012 Conference play-off final defeat to York City on 20 May 2012.

 AFC Wimbledon

 On 28 May 2012, Osano left Luton to sign for League Two side AFC Wimbledon, where he once again linked up with former teammate Will Antwi.
 Osano had an unfortunate start to the 2012–13 campaign when he picked up an ankle injury that prevented him from taking part in the first eight games of the season.
-He finally made his debut for AFC Wimbledon as a late substitution in a 2–1 loss against Accrington Stanley on 29 September 2012.
+He finally made his debut for AFC Wimbledon as a late substitute in a 2–1 loss against Accrington Stanley on 29 September 2012.
 On 14 May 2013, Osano was released from his contract and left AFC Wimbledon having made twenty appearances in all competitions for the club.

 Bengaluru FC

 On 16 July 2013, Osano joined I-League side Bengaluru FC on a free transfer.
 Speaking of his move to India Osano said: "I love challenges and the idea of getting into a league with a completely different style of football intrigued me.
-The manager is trying to bring a different brand of football and I consider it as a once in a lifetime chance, a blessing that's fallen in my lap."
+The manager is trying to bring a different brand of football and I consider it a once in a lifetime chance, a blessing that's fallen in my lap."
 He made his debut for the side in their first ever I-League match on 22 September 2013 against Mohun Bagan A.C. in which he started and played the full match as Bengaluru drew the match 1–1.

 Return to England

-After three seasons in India, Osano returned to England, reportedly to sign with Isthmian League, Hayes & Yeading United, however on 28 July 2016 it was announced that he had signed instead for Farnborough.
+After three seasons in India, Osano returned to England, reportedly to sign with the Isthmian League, Hayes & Yeading United.
+However on 28 July 2016 it was announced that he had signed instead for Farnborough.